telerik/kendo-ui-core/docs/controls/scheduling/scheduler/troubleshoot/troubleshooting.md

 >
 > The page re-positioning is a default browser behavior, which cannot be prevented nor modified.

-If you want to avoid this behavior, choose one of the available options:
+To avoid this behavior, choose either of the available options:
 * [Disable widget's navigation](/api/javascript/ui/scheduler#configuration-selectable), if it is not needed in your business case.
 * [Size the widget to the view-port dimensions]({% slug howto_calculate_scheduler_height_dunamically_onmobile_scheduler %}).

 ## See Also

-Other articles on Kendo UI Scheduler:
+Other articles on the Kendo UI Scheduler:

 * [Scheduler JavaScript API Reference](/api/javascript/ui/scheduler)
 * [Resources]({% slug resources_kendoui_scheduler_widget %})